CHTC/chtc-website-source/gpu-lab.md

 For more information about the CHTC GPU Lab contact [Anthony Gitter][gitter].

+> The CHTC GPU Lab is led by Anthony Gitter, Lauren Michael, Brian Bockelman, and Miron Livny.
 > UW2020 is funded by the Office of the Vice Chancellor for Research and Graduate Education and the Wisconsin Alumni Research Foundation.